birdrock00/bichon/README.md

    Reconstruction
    ┌─────────────────────────────────────────────────────────────────┐
-   │ Fetch stripped EML by content_hash from Fjall                  │
+   │ Fetch stripped EML by content_hash from bichon-blob            │
    │ Find <<BICHON_DETACH_HASH:xxx>> placeholders                    │
-   │ Replace each with raw attachment blob from Fjall                │ │ Result → byte-identical original EML                            │ └─────────────────────────────────────────────────────────────────┘
+   │ Replace each with raw attachment blob from bichon-blob          │ │ Result → byte-identical original EML                            │ └─────────────────────────────────────────────────────────────────┘
 ```

 Every ingested email is hashed with BLAKE3.
-Attachments are detached from the MIME tree, hashed independently (decoded content), and stored as raw undecoded bytes in Fjall's `attachments_keyspace`.
-The email body is patched with hash-based placeholders and stored in `email_keyspace`.
-Both keyspaces check for existing hashes before writing — identical content is never stored twice, regardless of which account or folder it arrives in.
+Attachments are detached from the MIME tree, hashed independently (decoded content), and stored as raw undecoded bytes in bichon-blob.
+The email body is patched with hash-based placeholders and stored separately.
+Both email and attachment blobs are deduplicated by content hash — identical content is never stored twice, regardless of which account or folder it arrives in.
 A periodic index dedup task (every 12 hours) scans Tantivy for duplicate `(account, mailbox, content_hash)` tuples, keeps the most recently ingested copy, and cascade-deletes orphaned attachment entries so UID-based incremental sync remains accurate.
 The original EML reconstructs byte-for-byte by swapping placeholders back with their attachment blobs.

 ## Storage & Backup